josephpford/qa-training/exercises/MQA-exercise-introduction-to-quality-engineering.md

 Q: In your own words, what is Testing?
 A:

 Q: In your own words, what is a Defect?
-What are the components of a Defect Report?
 A:

 Q: How does Quality Assurance differ from Quality Management?